PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 Finally we fix $\varepsilon>0$ and relabel constants:

 observe that since $\varepsilon>0$ and $C_{\mathrm{metr}} \geq 1$ we have $0<D_1< 1$.

 \end{proof}

 Depending on the actually achievable constants, Lem.~\ref{lem:heat_kernel_squeeze} provides a very strong or very weak bound on how much our approximation deviates from the fundamental solution.
 Fortunately in the $SE(2)$ case our approximation is very close to the exact kernel in the vicinity of the origin, as can be seen in Fig.~\ref{fig:heat_kernel_approx}.
-In our experiments we sample the kernel on a grid around the origin, hence this approximation is good for reasonable values of the metric parameters.
+In our experiments we sample the kernel on a grid around the origin, hence this approximation is good for reasonable values of the metric parameters, which we may expect from Lemma~\ref{lem:bounding-metric} providing a second order relative error.

 Now let us develop an approximation for values of $\alpha$ other than $1$.
 From semi-group theory \cite{yosida1968functional} it follows that semi-groups generated by taking fractional powers of the generator (in our case $\Delta_{\mathcal{G}} \rightarrow -(-\Delta_{\mathcal{G}})^{\alpha}$) amounts to the following key relation between the $\alpha$-kernel and the diffusion kernel: